 - Implementation of a zero trust security architecture.

 A zero trust security architecture helps an organization in many ways.
 It is a migration from the old security model to a new and stronger one.
 The old security concept is similar to that of a castle and its walls.
 The walls shield the castle from outside or external threats.
 This used to be a good security model, but then internal threats became rampant, which gave birth to a stronger security model: zero trust.
-Here are the benefits you get from using a zero trust security architecture provides protection from all sides.||The old security model only provides external protection against threats.
+Here are the benefits you get from using a zero trust security architecture:

+|The old security model only provides external protection against threats.
 A zero trust security model gives protection against external, internal, and unknown threats.
 The basic principle is “never allow anything unless verified.”

 |This refers to data in cloud storage.
 A zero trust security model is able to protect data regardless of its location.

 |Hiring professionals can be expensive.
 We all know that maintaining, handling, and managing IT services requires manpower.
 But with today’s advancements in technology, there’s a single solution to this.
 Using cloud-based zero trust security solutions help in saving time, money, and effort.

 ZERO TRUST SECURITY ARCHITECTURE PRINCIPLES